B00kn/NEWSFARM/README.md

 We selected some data from the dataset as samples, click here to get.

 ## Download
 We split the corpus into three parts, including training, validation and test set.
 The data can be downloaded from the link here.
-If you want to get the password, please feel free to contact with us by: zangshunan@iie.ac.cn
+The download consists of three parts: NEWSFARM, ex*NEWSFARM and ex*CNN/DM.(ex* represents the expanded dataset）If you want to get the password, please feel free to contact with us by: zangshunan@iie.ac.cn
-The download consists of three parts: NEWSFARM, ex*NEWSFARM and ex*CNN/DM.(ex* represents the expanded dataset）